 If you are in financial need, you can apply for a bursary to cover the cost of the exam fee.
 Full details here.

-Once UCAT registration opens on June 2, 2021, you’ll have to create an online account.
+To register for UCAT you need to create an online account.
 When you register you should:

-If you don’t register before the deadline, you won’t be able to sit the UCAT.
+If you don’t register before the deadline of September 22, you won’t be able to sit the UCAT.

 You can usually find UCAT test centres in most UK cities since it’s taken at Pearson Vue centres.
 International students will be able to find test centres in their home countries, too.

 In previous years, some students preferred to sit an early UCAT test date.
 This gives you the benefit of freeing up your time up to focus on other aspects of the admission process, such as work experience and grades – and to prepare for the BMAT if you need to.

 Others preferred to sit a later UCAT test date to benefit from extra revision and UCAT prep time.

 Last year, however, the official advice was to choose an early UCAT test date.
 That’s because things were so unpredictable with COVID-19 that it was safer to have time to re-take the test if you experienced technical issues.